The dollar declines after signs of slowing US inflation

 The US Department of Labor’s Bureau of Labor Statistics said that consumer prices in the United States did not change last month amid a decline in gasoline prices after rising 0.4 percent in September.

-The office added that the consumer price index rose on an annual basis by 3.2 percent in October, down from 3.7 percent in September.
+The office added that the consumer price index rose 3.2 percent on an annual basis in October, down from 3.7 percent in September.

-“You can say goodbye to the era of raising interest rates,” said Brian Jacobsen, chief economist at Annex Wealth Management in Wisconsin.

-Matthew Miskin, associate chief investment strategist at John Hancock Investment Management in Boston, said the US Federal Reserve is likely to keep interest rates unchanged as inflation slows and the labor market weakens.

 The dollar index fell 0.97 percent to 104.600810.